Tesla Employees Say Gigafactory Problems Are Worse Than Known - Slashdot

 GM hasn't run a large-scale battery operation like this but it managed to figure it out.
 Building the factory in an area already saturated with large factory operations probably helped out a bit.
 Building a factory in the middle of the desert, where the nearest, largest factory builds slot machines, probably is a

+"What is a SMA connector, was the response.
+After explaining it a couple of days went by and they called me up and explained that the guy who knows how to do that quit the company so it would be better if we changed the design for them to make it work."

+That's because a lot of companies basically ride on the back of one person that they abuse to hell.
+Usually, it's the only person there that can keep said company alive.
+From the owners to all the management depending on this one person.
+I know, because I s

-Creating a product only half the battle (Score:2, Informative)
+Creating a product only half the battle (Score:3, Informative)

 I think maybe the worst part of Tesla is that nobody knows how to make a lot of vehicles efficiently and be profitable.
 Critics have said all along that Tesla needed someone in manufacturing that knew how to build cars.
 Instead Musk rejected this ideal and went it alone and it shows.
 Obviously critics said the real test for Tesla would be how it handle's the Model 3 production schedule.
 Its very clear from reports that they bit off more then they could chew.